-The City participates in the Collin County Continuum of Care and MDHA to assist homeless families and persons through the COC and Emergency Solution Grants.
-The cities of McKinney, Frisco, Allen and Plano serve in an advisory capacity to assist with resources, share grant announcements and to coordinate the Point-in-Time count in each city, where data is collected and reported to MDHA.
+The city participates in the Collin County Continuum of Care and MDHA to assist homeless families and persons through the CoC and Emergency Solution Grants.
+The cities of McKinney, Frisco, Allen, and Plano serve in an advisory capacity to assist with information resources share grant announcements and to coordinate the Point-in-Time count in each city, where data is collected and reported to MDHA.
 Volunteers throughout the city participate to help in the count.
 The Collin County Homeless Coalition includes cities, faith-based organizations, businesses, school districts and other concerned persons and advocates who want to ensure the care and elimination of homelessness, as well as to provide needed resources to serve.
 Each year in November, the largest cities in Collin County bring awareness of homelessness and hunger through proclamation ceremonies during National Homelessness Week.
-More than 100 members meet monthly to discuss issues and learn about new resources
+More than 50 participants meet online monthly to discuss issues toward solutions.